kevinkang1125/EM-Patroller/README.md

 # Entropy Maximized Multi-Robot Patrolling<br/>with Steady State Distribution Approximation
 ## Introduction
-* This repository serves as a complement to our work on multi-robot patrolling problem.
+* This is the code repository for the submitted paper "Entropy Maximized Multi-Robot Patrolling with Steady State Distribution Approximation".
 * This is a joint program among A*STAR, MIT and NUS. (© 2022 A\*STAR.
 All rights reserved.)
 * The paper was submitted to IEEE ICRA 2023.